zammad/zammad-documentation/install-ubuntu.rst

-Install with DEB
+Install on Ubuntu
 ****************

-Currently we support Debian 8 & Ubuntu 16.04
+Currently we support Ubuntu 16.04

 Add Zammad DEB Repo and install